November 24, 2015

 By Jeff Ettling, Ph.D.

-Director of the WildCare Institute Center for Conservation in Western Asia
+Former Curator of Herpetology and Director of the WildCare Institute Center for Conservation in Western Asia

 The sun rises over the serene, rolling hills of Meghri Ridge in southern Armenia.
 The fog begins to lift, and bright red poppies dance in the morning breeze.
 I breathe in fresh mountain air and carefully scan the ground as I hike through the knee-high grasses.
 With a watchful eye and attentive ear, I continue along the rocky ridge.
 At last, my trained ear hears something shuffling.
 And there it is—an endangered Armenian viper slithering its way through the grass in search of a warm basking site, a place to hide, a mate or maybe something to eat.

 At this moment I am thrilled.
 Finding this snake means that this important species only found in the Armenian Highlands and Lesser Caucasus Mountains is—at least for now—still on our planet, enriching Armenia’s ecosystem and heritage.
 Just decades ago, the Armenian viper was thriving, so much so that it was considered “common” by the IUCN.
 Today the snake’s populations have dropped by 88 percent due primarily to mining and agriculture activities destroying their habitat.
 And the Armenian viper is not alone.
 Another 10 species of amphibians and reptiles native to Armenia are in danger of extinction thanks to human impact.
 Ironically, it’s now up to humans to save them.